manvitha5/2-Stage-CE-amplifier/README.md

 # 2-Stage-CE-amplifier

 ## ***Theory***
-The process of increasing the strength of weak input signal in terms of voltage,current or power is known as amplificatio.
+The process of increasing the strength of weak input signal in terms of voltage,current or power is known as amplification.
 When we cascode 2 CE amplifiers the gain gets multiplied so the overall gain is very high.

 #### ***Why CE amplifier is used for high voltage/current gain?***
 1. High Conductance